“Government must be more human or risk becoming irrelevant,” @NadineMCSmith tells @chriswh1tehead. #FindingLegitimacyShare article

 +44 7387 522788

-Compassionate Leadership podcast: healing the rift between Government and the citizen
+Compassionate Leadership podcast: healing the rift between Government and the community

 “Government must be more human or risk becoming irrelevant,” Nadine Smith tells Chris Whitehead.